Elbury Moor Medical CentreFairfield CloseWorcester, WR4 9TXTel: 01905 723441

 Most test results, (including blood and urine), take between 5 to 7 working days to come back to the Practice from the hospital laboratory.

 Some x-ray results take between 2 to 3 weeks to be processed.

-The administrator will only give you your result after the Doctor has seen it.
+The receptionist will only give you your result after the Doctor has seen it.
 Sometimes the Doctor will suggest that you make an appointment to be given the result or that they need to speak to you directly.
-The administrator will advise you if this is necessary.
+The receptionist will advise you if this is necessary.

 PLEASE NOTE : for reasons of confidentiality, results can only be given to the patient themselves or their legal carer.